Unselfisheologism/plaid-android/build-fail-log.md

 > Run with --info or --debug option to get more log output.
 > Run with --scan to get full insights.
 > Get more help at https://help.gradle.org.
-BUILD FAILED in 2m 14s
+BUILD FAILED in 1m 55s
+> Task :app:compileDebugKotlin FAILED
+31 actionable tasks: 30 executed, 1 up-to-date
 Error: Process completed with exit code 1.